astral-fate/TM366-Artificial-Intelligence/README.md

 For a visulization for these algorithms, you can refer to: https://algorithm-visualizer.org/

+Breadth-first search
+Depth first search
+Best search
+A*

 ## Game tree and graph pruning

+Min-Max, stone game
 ## Blocks world and Rejecting symbolic AI

+OnTable(a,b), HandsEmpty()
 ## AI-inspiration

+The natural intelligence and animals
 ## ACO and PSO
+Example of natural intelligence is:
+Ant Colony optomization
 ## Neural evaluation
 ## Learning perceptron and delta
 ## Backprop and competitive